 Spring ring clasps are similar to lobster clasps, but they come in circular shapes, unlike the latter.
 They have a hollow interior with an open inner piece that retracts when you pull the trigger, thereby opening the other end of the jewelry (necklace or chain).
 They come in numerous sizes and different metal designs.
 Manufacturers usually imprint them with an engraving, a dual-tone decoration, or even tiny gems.
 Jewel Clasps

 This type of clasp is the most popular, and you can find them on every kind of jewelry, ranging from fine jewelry to costume pieces.
 Despite its popularity, spring ring clasps are less secure when compared to other types of clasps.
 This flaw is due to the hollow design and the weakness of the area where it retracts.
-It is also more likely to break or bend if you strain the necklace or hang on things, making it a poor choice for bracelets or heavy jewelry.
+It is also more likely to break or bend if you strain the necklace or hang it on things, making it a poor choice for bracelets or heavy jewelry.
 Jewel Clasps

 The safety clasp is a more popular option for fine jewelry than the spring-ring clasp.
 This clasp style is more delicate than most other types of clasps.
 Operating the clasp is also a bit more complicated.
 You’ll need to insert a tiny hook into the clasp touching a bar in it.
 Once you feel it touching, slide the hook outwards until it clicks into place.
-Safety clasps are more secure than spring rings, as you need to pinch both ends of the hook to open it.
+Safety clasps are more secure than spring rings, Wholesale Silver Jewelry, as you need to pinch both ends of the hook to open it.

 While this clasp type comes in many different colors, you’re more likely to see a gold or silver-colored safety clasp.
 Jewel Clasps